GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 The game goes through the spawned opponents in order of their ID, rather than the order returned from the above procedure.
-This order can be inferred from the JSON, where the available opponents start ordered by their ID.
+This order can be inferred from the XML, where the available opponents start ordered by their ID.
 For each one, the game generates a position for them.
 It does this by continually generating random points until it finds one far enough away from all previously placed opponents, the player, and it seems any visible buildings on the map.
 This